MicrosoftDocs/dynamics365smb-docs/business-central/ui-how-users-permissions.md

 Permission sets function as containers of permissions, so that you can easily manage multiple permissions in one record.
 When you have created a permission set, you must add the actual permissions.
 For more information, see the "To create or edit permissions" section.

 > [!NOTE]
 > A [!INCLUDE[d365fin](includes/d365fin_md.md)] solution typically contains a number of predefined permission sets that are added by Microsoft or by your software provider.
 These permission sets are of type **System** or **Extension**.
 You cannot create or edit these types of permission sets or the permissions within them.
-However, you can copy them to define your own permission sets and permissions.
+However, you can copy them to define your own permission sets and permissions. <br /><br />
 Permission sets that users create, from new or as copies, are of type **User-Defined** and can be edited.

 1. Choose the ![Search for Page or Report](media/ui-search/search_small.png "Search for Page or Report icon") icon, enter **Permission Sets**, and then choose the related link.
 2. To create a new permission set, choose the **New** action.